BlogHow to avoid spam filters: getting emails to inbox

-Knowing how to avoid spam filters is a crucial part of a successful email campaign, whether that’s traditional email marketing or prospecting.
+Knowing how to avoid spam filters is a crucial part of a successful email campaign, whether that’s traditional email marketing, an EDM campaign or prospecting.

 Some factors that affect it are obvious, some you would cover as part of best practice email marketing, some are technical and some may come as a surprise.
 But all of them must be considered to ensure emails land in the inbox.